ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/quickstrike.rst

 Function 1: [Hit Enemy]

-.. tip:: QuickStrike can block bending for short amount of time!

-When hit with QuickStrike, the enemy will potentially be chi blocked, and will have been dealt damage as determined by the configuration.
+.. tip:: When hit with QuickStrike, the enemy will potentially be chi blocked, and will have been dealt damage as determined by the configuration, this makes it more effective than punching!

 Permissions